Microsoft Store Policies

 10.1 Distinct Function & Value; Accurate Representation

-Your product and its associated metadata must accurately and clearly reflect the source, functionality, and features of your product.
+- Your product and its associated metadata, including but not limited to your app title, description, screenshots, trailers, content rating and product category, must accurately and clearly reflect the source, functionality, and features of your product.

 Your product must be fully functional and must provide appropriate functionality for targeted systems and devices.

-Search terms may not exceed seven unique terms and should be relevant to your product.
+Search terms may not exceed seven unique terms and must be relevant to your product.
+When choosing terms, you must not use irrelevant terms or phrases in an effort to manipulate search results.

 Your product must have distinct and informative metadata and must provide a valuable and quality user experience.
 Your product must also have an active presence in the Store.

-Your product must not attempt to change or extend its described functionality through any form of dynamic inclusion of code that is in violation of Store Policies.
+Your product must not attempt to fundamentally change or extend its described functionality or introduce features or functionality that are in violation of Store Policies through any form of dynamic inclusion of code.
 Your product should not, for example, download a remote script and subsequently execute that script in a manner that is not consistent with the described functionality.

 Your product may depend on non-integrated software (such as another product, module, or service) to deliver its primary functionality, subject to the following requirements: